persidastricl/persidastricl/README.md

 (contains? s1 :a) ;; => T
 ```

-## Syntax
+## Familiar Syntax

-When convenient, there exists a dash of syntactic sugar for these data structures (and others to be shown below).
+When convenient, you may prefer a touch of familiar syntax.
+For this, there exists a dash of syntactic sugar for these data structures (and other 'old favorites' from LISP to be shown below).
 I used named-readtables for this.
 To turn-on the syntax use:

 ```common-lisp
 (named-readtables:in-readtable persidastricl:syntax)